annotation/text-fabric/docs/Writing/Transcription.md

     There is also a phonetic transcription for Hebrew, designed in [phono.ipynb]({{etcbcnb}}/phono/blob/master/programs/phono.ipynb)

-???+ abstract "Character tables"
+???+ abstract "Character tables and fonts"
+    Text-Fabric has support for several writing systems, by means of transcription tables and fonts that will be invoked when displaying the main text.

+    ???+ note "`hbo` Hebrew"
-    [Hebrew](../Writing/Hebrew.md): full list of characters covered by the ETCBC and phonetic transcriptions
+        [transcription](../Writing/Hebrew.md): full list of characters covered by the ETCBC and phonetic transcriptions

+        Font `Ezra SIL`.

+    ???+ note "`syc` Syriac"
-    [Syriac](../Writing/Syriac.md): full list of characters covered by the ETCBC transcriptions
+        [transcription](../Writing/Syriac.md): full list of characters covered by the ETCBC transcriptions

+        Font `Estrangelo Edessa`.

+    ???+ note "`ara` Arabic"
-    [Arabic](../Writing/Arabic.md): full list of characters covered by the transcription used for the Quran
+        [transcription](../Writing/Arabic.md): full list of characters covered by the transcription used for the Quran

+        Font `AmiriQuran`.

+    ???+ note "`grc` Greek"
+        Font `Gentium`.

+    ???+ note "`cun` Akkadian"
+        Font `Santakku`.

+    ???+ note "`cld` Neo Aramaic"
+        Font `CharisSIL-R`.

 ??? abstract "Usage"
     Invoke the transcription functionality as follows: